spicysoft/jp-www-gitlab-com/sites/handbook/source/handbook/engineering/security/security-engineering-and-research/application-security/runbooks/hackerone-process.html.md

 #### Working the Queue

+##### HackerOne Triage Team

+GitLab's bug bounty program is managed by HackerOne.
+The HackerOne triage team are the first responders, and will work with researchers to validate reports before assigning to `GitLab Team`.

+We usually trust the HackerOne Triage Team and don't necessarily validate the report a second time.
+There are however cases when the GitLab team member on rotation may want to re-validate it, for example (non exhaustive list):
+- There may be additional impact that require more investigation
+- The severity can't be properly assessed without further investigation

+##### GitLab Team

 - When beginning work on a report, the security team member should assign the report to themselves immediately.
 - It is OK to take a report that you will not work on immediately, especially